johnmaloney/Geospatial-Information-System/README.md

 # Geospatial Information System
 This repository hosts all of the documentation and source code for the GIS constructed as a capstone project.
-The GIS is architecturally designed to be hosted in a disconnected environment with a publisher/subscriber pipeine that distributes event.
+The GIS is architecturally designed to be hosted in a disconnected environment with a publisher/subscriber pipeline that distributes events.

 #### Applications
 The Admin site can communicate with the backend services, this application is